Editorial Standards

 - Liability tie‑out, reconcile the unpaid 965(i) amount to your original 965 computations and payment history.

-- Ability‑to‑pay narrative, answer the leverage ratio question and include a short statement on income, assets, and capital access.
+- Ability‑to‑pay narrative, answer the leverage ratio question (measured immediately after the triggering event, not at year‑end or as of the filing date) and include a short statement on income, assets, and capital access.

 - Signatures, confirm authority and date.